 There are buyers for all sections of the market, and there has been an uplift in first time buyers, which is encouraging for the future.

-We have observed a significant change in attitude with most sellers showing a preference to accept offers from buyers who are in a strong position either by having nothing to sell, are already under offer or Sold.
-In previous months they were confident to sell to people who were not yet on the market.
+There has undoubtedly a marked change in attitude over the last few months, with most sellers showing a preference to accept offers from buyers who are in a strong position either by having nothing to sell, are already under offer or sold.
+In contrast, previous patterns suggested they were happy to sell to those who had not yet brought their own property market.